Couples Chronicles Interview 14

 Donald insists that Sharon is a quadriplegic, functioning as a six-year-old who cannot answer questions or express wishes.
 He denies that Sharon has asked for Karen, although visitors from the Minnesota Civil Liberties Union have witnessed her requests.

-Karen has been legally prevented from seeing Sharon since August 19, 1985.
+Karen had been legally prevented from seeing Sharon from August 19, 1985, until December 17, 1991.
+See second box at end of article.

 The judge ordered that the guardian look into an electric wheel chair.
 I said over three years ago she should have one.
 He also ordered the guardian to check into communication devices, such as a computer.